OmkarNevse/omkarnevse.github.io/README.md

 (Tensorflow, Neural Networks, Keras, Scikit-Learn, python, pyDICOM)
 ### Pulmonary Nodule Detection for Lung Cancer
 - Developed a model capable of processing CT Scans to detect Pulmonary Lung nodules, which may develop cancer.
-- Trained the model on the CT Scans of around 1,500 Patients and got ~90% accuracy in detecting Pulmonary Lung Nodules.
+- Trained the model on the CT Scans of around 1,500 Patients and achieved ~90% accuracy in detecting Pulmonary Lung Nodules.

 ## Publications